At the start of a brand new year, let’s take a look back at some of the highlights of the last 12 months.

 It also has a Michelin-starred hotel on site, called the Olive Tree.
 The 7 course tasting menu that I sampled was definitely one of the best meals that I’ve ever had.

-I also took the opportunity to take Mark and the boys off to Malaga in Spain for a long weekend.
+I also took the opportunity to take Ollie and Lyle off to Malaga in Spain for a long weekend.

-Mark and I first visited this city in southern Spain back in 2017, when we went to see the Alhambra de Granada.
+I first visited this city in southern Spain back in 2017, when I went to see the Alhambra de Granada.

 This time we spent the full weekend in the city, exploring some of its historical treasures and sampling the local food.
 Although it was a little chilly in the evenings, the daytime temperature made it a really nice respite from the British winter.